lmiguelgato/streamlit-demos/README.md

-# Data-driven apps developed using the 'streamlit' python library
+# Data-driven app developed using the 'streamlit' python library

 ## Quick start